 Auto sales in April declined again, with the Big Three domestic OEMs (GM, F and Chrysler) missing Wall St estimates by a country mile.
 The manipulated SAAR (seasonally adjusted annualize rate) metric put a thin layer of lipstick on the pig by showing a small gain in sales from March to April.
 But this is statistical sleight of hand.
 The year over year actuals for April don’t lie: GM -5.7%, F -7% and Chrysler -7.1%.
 What is unknown is to what extent the numbers reported as “sales” were nothing more than cars being shipped from OEM factory floors to dealer inventory, where it will sit waiting for an end-user to take down a big subprime loan in order to use the car until it gets repossessed.

 The growth in loan origination to the key areas of the economy – real estate, general commercial business and the consumer – is plunging.
 This is due to lack of demand for new loans, not banks tightening credit.
 If anything, credit is getting “looser,” especially for mortgages.
+You can discover this if you talk to loan providers large and small (such as this one here: onyxfinance.com.au).
 Since the Fed’s quantitative easing and near-zero interest rate policy took hold of yields, bank interest income – the spread on loans earned by banks (net interest margin) – has been historically low.
 Loan origination fees have been one of the primary drivers of bank cash flow and income generation.
 Those four graphs above show that the loan origination “punch bowl” is becoming empty.

 HOWEVER, the Fed’s tiny interest rate hikes are not the culprit.
 Loan origination growth is dropping like rock off a cliff because consumers largely are “tapped out” of their capacity to assume more debt and, with corporate debt at all-time highs, business demand for loans is falling off quickly.
 The latter issue is being driven by a lack of new business expansion opportunities caused by a fall-off in consumer spending.
 If loan origination continues to fall off like this, and it likely will, bank earnings will plunge.